 To successfully claim under the Act, a claimant must establish that they were left without adequate provision for their maintenance, education and advancement in life.

-The strength of any claim depends on a number of factors including:
+When standing to contest a Will, the strength of any claim depends on a number of factors, including:

 - The size of the estate;